Dyakonov-like waveguide modes in an interfacial strip waveguide

 Expanding the frequencies of TE and TM modes in $k_z$ up to quadratic terms, one gets

 where all the coefficients in \eqref{eff_eq_on_envelopes} are expressed through the quantities referring to the planar waveguide:

 and $\sigma$ is defined by Eq.~\eqref{matrix_element_kz}.

-The exponentially decaying solutions of the system \eqref{eff_eq_on_envelopes} for $z>0$ and $z<0$ can be matched using the boundary conditions at $z=0$.
+The system \eqref{eff_eq_on_envelopes} have solutions in the form of decaying exponential functions for $z>0$ and $z<0$ which can be matched using the boundary conditions at $z=0$.
+These exponentially decaying solutions exactly correspond to DWMs localized near the interface with field distributions given by Eq.~\eqref{field_expansion}.
 By integrating \eqref{eff_eq_on_envelopes} in the neighborhood of $z = 0$, one gets that $\p_z \beta(z)$ is continuous, and the condition for $\p_z\alpha(z)$ reads

 The explicit expressions for coefficients \eqref{eff_coefs} in the effective equation for envelopes \eqref{eff_eq_on_envelopes} can be easily calculated numerically.
 They also drastically simplify in the limit when $\epsilon_1 - \epsilon_2 \ll \epsilon_1$ and all modes are very close to that of the planar isotropic waveguide.
-In this limit, fundamental TE and TM modes intersect at $k_xa \gg 1$.
+In this limit, fundamental TE and TM modes intersect at $k_x d \gg 1$.
 So, one can utilize the large--wavevector expansion of $\omega^{\mathrm{\scriptscriptstyle TE}}_{k_x,0}$ and $\omega^{\mathrm{\scriptscriptstyle TM}}_{k_x,0}$ to find the intersection point.
 The resulting wavevector of intersection reads

 At large $k_x$, the parameters $m_1^{-1}$ and $m_2^{-1}$ approach $c^2/\epsilon_1$, and the asymptotic behavior of the matrix element is $\sigma = (k_x\epsilon_1)^{-1}$.